All are welcome, however, booking is required for large groups. Please email email@example.com or telephone 021-4335607 for further information.

 Students are at the heart of any college.
 Here at NMCI it’s no different.
 Due to the nature of life at sea, our students come from very diverse backgrounds and have a very broad age profile.
 Most come directly from second level schools and colleges, however, many are seasoned seafarers returning to gain further qualifications so that they can advance in their careers at sea.

 There is a cafeteria where breakfast, lunch, and hot meals are served.
 NMCI has a hall for indoor sports, an allweather pitch, and a gym equipped for weight training.
-NMCI students registered with Cork Institute of Technology (CIT) are entitled to avail of facilities and sports clubs on the main campus in Bishopstown.
+NMCI students registered with Munster Technological University (MTU) are entitled to avail of facilities and sports clubs on the main campus in Bishopstown.
 There are very active diving and sailing clubs which use the facilities at NMCI, as well as soccer and rugby clubs.

-As a constituent college of CIT, NMCI students can request materials from other CIT Libraries and can access online databases.
+As a constituent college of MTU, NMCI students can request materials from other MTU Libraries and can access online databases.

 Some student accommodation is available locally at Ferryview Park in Ringaskiddy which is approximately 10 minutes’ walk from NMCI.
 For further information please view www.ferryviewpark.com or email firstname.lastname@example.org Irish Naval Service students have accommodation provided at the Naval Base in Haulbowline.